-Spending months living with families in Kiribati and Fiji opened my eyes to the direct impacts and adaptations to climate change, but also the dilemmas facing developing countries, who often have contributed almost nothing to global carbon emissions, yet are dealing with a majority of the consequences.
+Spending months living with families in Kiribati and Fiji opened my eyes to the direct impacts of climate change and the ways communities have been adapting.

 In many of the villages I visited, climate change is compounding existing challenges to meet peoples' basic needs.
 Intense storms, cyclones, extreme droughts, and sea level rise affect peoples' abilities to maintain their livelihoods.

-There are small-scale innovations, social enterprises, and community organizations founded by members of these communities that are counteracting and resisting the destruction caused by fossil fuels.
-Sharing stories of the impacts and adaptations to climate change is essential to raise awareness, record the ethnographic history of these changes, and spark discussion and change.
+These are small-scale innovations, social enterprises, and community organizations founded by members of these communities that are counteracting and resisting the destruction caused by fossil fuels.
+Sharing stories of communities responding to climate change can hopefully contribute to discussion, collaboration, and positive change, rather than further polarization.

 Unusual rainfall patterns make it harder for women to dry the leaves needed to make thatched roofing and mats in the outer islands of Kiribati.
 Image by Janice Cantieri.

 Subsistence fishing communities in Kiribati.
 Climate change is making it harder for these communities to grow crops that supplement their diets.
 Image by Janice Cantieri.